 Whether you're curious to check out Hyrule for the first time or you've been a fan of Link for years, there are so many wonderful Zelda Switch games for you to play on the hybrid console.
 Each one can take dozens of hours to complete, so you'll be entertained for long stretches as you play through them all.
 We'll go through all Zelda Switch games, starting with some of the very best Nintendo Switch games.

-- Gather round everyone: Hyrule Warriors: Definitive Edition
+- Hyrule past and present: Hyrule Warriors: Definitive Edition - Nintendo Switch

 - Retro classics: Nintendo Switch Online Zelda games